 The Child Nutrition Department provides balanced, healthful, and delicious meals.
 The Summit Café Program offers three nutritious entree selections.
 Pupils may select fruits and vegetables at the salad bar.
-Milk is the only beverage offered with lunch at the elementary schools.
+Milk is the only beverage offered with lunch.
 If your child has an allergy to milk, a doctor's note is required in order to receive a milk substitute.